-FPUD is subject to a flow limitation of 2.7 MGD contained in this Order for the discharge of effluent from its Facilities through the OOO to the Pacific Ocean.
+FPUD is subject to a flow limitation of 2.7 MGD contained in this Order for the discharge of effluent from its-it's the FPUD Facilities through the OOO to the Pacific Ocean.
 FPUD has a contractual agreement with the City of Oceanside to discharge effluent through the OOO at a maximum daily flowrate of 3.1 million gallons per day (MGD) and a flow rate of up to 2.4 MGD on an annual average basis.